bobbydams/fast-api-example/README.md

-# Flask Example API
+# FastAPI Example API

-This Flask API example implements basic principles of Domain Driven Design and allows for various backend adapters to be used to persist data.
+This FastAPI example implements basic principles of Domain Driven Design and allows for various backend adapters to be used to persist data.

 # Prerequisites